corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/deploy/generating-a-node-cordform.md

 * As of Corda 4.0, CorDapp JAR files created by the gradle `cordapp` plug-in are signed by a Corda development certificate by default.

 You can use the Cordform `signing` entry to override and customise the signing of CorDapp JAR files.
-Signing a CorDapp enables its contract classes to use signature constraints instead of other types of constraints, such as [Contract Constraints]({{< relref "../../cordapps/api-contract-constraints.md" >}}).
+Signing a CorDapp enables its contract classes to use signature constraints instead of other types of constraints, such as [Contract constraints]({{< relref "../../cordapps/api-contract-constraints.md" >}}).

 The signing task may use an external keystore, or create a new one.
 You can use the following parameters in the `signing` entry: